 After completing the set of required first-year courses, students at Iowa plan their own courses of study from a rich menu of mainstream, specialized, and clinical offerings.
 Upper-class students at the college register for classes using myUI.

 The course lists and further information can be found here.

 Are you planning an event?
 Complete the event intake form to get started

 Marketing an event?

-- Using Digital Signage.
-If you have a digital sign you would like to submit, use the Digital Signage Form.
-Please allow two business days for processing.
+- For Digital Signage, use the Digital Signage Form.
+Please allow two business days for processing

 - For @ Iowa Law e-mails, complete this form